dorjeduck/pytree-snapshots/README.md

 # PyTree Snapshots

 A lightweight and flexible manager for capturing, managing, and comparing PyTree snapshots in JAX.
-Designed with simplicity and versatility in mind, this library is perfect for exploring and managing PyTree structures.

-⚠️ Currently in Beta: While the core functionality is solid, PyTreeSnapshots is still evolving.
+⚠️ Currently in Beta: While the core functionality seems solid, PyTreeSnapshots is still evolving.
 Expect ongoing improvements, additional features, and extended documentation.
 Your feedback and contributions are welcome!

 ## Features